 According to experts, the pick and place machine smd that you are looking for has an accuracy of +/-.001″ with a fine pitch lead of 12 mil repeatability.
 A less expensive machine, however, would not produce such accurate results.

 Many smd pick and place machines offer options that can place components and dispense solder paste or glue with standard XY tables.
-The purchase of a dispensing placement machine can be recommended for smaller-volume production, prototypes, or PCB assembly in which the customer does not want to invest in dedicated stencils or foils.
+The purchase of a dispensing placement machine can be recommended for smaller-volume production, prototypes, or PCB assembly.
+The customer does not want to invest in dedicated stencils or foils.

-For low volume and prototyping, it would be better to have a solder paste and adhesive dispenser.
-The pick and place machine selection decision should also take into account the volume of production because a single head needs to perform both operations, which slows down throughput.
+It would be better to have a solder paste and adhesive dispenser for low volume and prototyping.
+The pick and place machine selection decision should also consider the production volume because a single head needs to perform both operations, which slows down throughput.

 But the pick and place machine smd selection decision must be based on the production volume requirements as the same head needs to use both operations that slow down the throughput.